 - fresh ground pepper

-- Snap the root ends off of asparagus spears and then snap each spear into pieces 1"-3" long.
+- Snap or cut the root ends off of asparagus spears and then snap or cut each spear into pieces 1"-3" long.

 - Wash and slice mushrooms.